Idiyappam

 Here’s a small description of how to make it – you need to soak rice in water for 3-4 hours.
 Drain the water, and spread the soaked rice on a cloth under a fan or in a room without direct sunlight.
 After thirty minutes, it will leave the rice with a little moisture; the rice when you touch it will be slightly damp.
 Add this rice to a mixer and grind it to a fine powder.
 Pass this under a sieve and grind the bigger grains of rice.
 Allow this rice flour to cool down and store it in an air-tight container.
 Before using the flour, roast it on the flame for a while to remove any semblance of moisture.

-The other ingredients for making Idiyappam are salt, cooking oil and hot water.
+The other ingredients are salt, cooking oil and hot water.

 How to make Idiyappam